UConn vs. UMass NCAA Football Odds, Plays and Insights | October 9, 2021

 UMass Stats and Trends

-- This year, the Minutemen have just two against the spread wins in five games as an underdog of 3.5 points or more.
+- This season, the Minutemen have just two against the spread wins in five games as an underdog of 3.5 points or more.

-- UMass' games this season have gone over the total in three out of five opportunities (60%).
+- UMass' games this season have gone over the point total three times in five opportunities (60%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.